 Take a close look at that piece of stainless steel.
-Notice any imperfections?
 To the naked eye, your material may look smooth and consistent.
-But a closer exam could reveal a different story.
+But the truth all comes down to the stainless steel finish.

-From mill finishes to applied finishes, the polish that is applied to the surface of your stainless steel can play a role in your product.
-While some products may only require standard finishes, others may need something extra in order to enhance surface appearances, improve environmental performance or even reduce safety concerns.
+From mill finishes to applied finishes, the stainless steel finishes that are applied to the surface of your stainless steel can play a bigger role than you may realize.
+While some products may only require standard stainless steel finishes, others may need something extra in order to enhance surface appearances, improve environmental performance or even reduce safety concerns.

-But what level of finish means that your metal is truly finished?
+But when it comes to stainless steel finishes. which level means that your metal is truly finished?
 That answer is ultimately up to you and the specifications you define for your project.
-Here is a closer look at the various stages of finish for your metal.
+Here is a closer look at the various stages of stainless steel finish for your material.

 Let’s start with basic protection—which applies itself organically.
 All stainless steels are iron-based alloys containing at least 10.5% chromium.
 A reaction between that chromium and the oxygen in the atmosphere produces a chromium oxide film at the surface.
 This allows the film to immediately self-repair in the presence of oxygen in the event of any surface damage.